MichalOpoka/ecfr/cfr/title-37-Patents-Trademarks-Copyrights/chapter-I-United-States-Patent-Trademark-Office-Department-Commerce/subchapter-A-General/part-2-Rules-Practice-Trademark-Cases/subjectgroup-ECFRb68bb0327fb6f9a-General-Information-Correspondence-Trademark-Cases/section-2.195.md

 (2) Drawings submitted under § 2.51, § 2.52, § 2.72, or § 2.173;

-(3) Correspondence to be filed with the Trademark Trial and Appeal Board, except notices of ex parte appeal;
+(3) Correspondence to be filed with the Trademark Trial and Appeal Board;

 (4) Requests for cancellation or amendment of a registration under section 7(e) of the Trademark Act; and certificates of registration surrendered for cancellation or amendment under section 7(e) of the Trademark Act; and